1. Who may participate in Hawks baseball?

 11. How is a new player assigned to a team?
 Can we make requests?
 Can we request a friend to play with or a coach to play for?

 Players may request to play with a friend or a particular coach.
 This can be noted in the notes/comments section of the online registration process.
-If a team preference is indicated on the registration form, Hawks will try to honor that preference.
+If a team preference is indicated on the registration form, the Hawks will try to honor that preference.
 However, there are other factors such as team level of competitive play, specific team roster openings, etc, that affect that placement.

 Players may also put in special requests in the comments box.
 We try to honor requests but many factors such as competitive play, roster openings, etc. affect those placements.
 We try to honor as many requests as possible, but not all requests can be honored.